KiandaBPM/KiandaBPM.github.io/business-rules.md

 - **Communications** - Enables sending emails or meeting requests or even user (push) notifications.
 - **Data** - This is an important and flexible rule group because it allows you to configure CRUD (Create, Read, Update and Delete) actions to configured data sources.
 - **File Management** - Allows operations such as the generation of a word document and conversion to PDF and more.
-- **Tables** - Provides specialised rules to enable working with tables like sorting tables, copying table rows to another table and more.
+- **Tables** - Provides specialised rules to enable working with tables like sorting, copying table rows to another table and more.
 - **Dates** - Enables convenient date calculation with advanced options like ignoring weekends or special dates.

 ## Conditions